Integrating Online And Offline Marketing Strategies In-store

 Showing positive comments and reviews from social media on your digital POS displays could help to increase customer trust in your brand and lift sales.

-Social media comments are the new word-of-mouth advertising, and researchers suggest that it could be beneficial to display these on your signage, stating that they 'provide the consumer with an impression of innovation for the product or the brand in question, as well as for the retailers themselves' [4].
+Social media comments are the new word-of-mouth advertising.
+Researchers suggest that it could be beneficial to display these on your signage, stating that they 'provide the consumer with an impression of innovation for the product or the brand in question, as well as for the retailers themselves' [4].

-Seeing that other consumers have had positive social media engagement with a brand, product, service or venue, is reassuring to new customers and adds a certain 'coolness' factor.
-Additionally, the data found that 'displaying product-specific social network comments are more effective than showing general brand-related comments' (Spiegler (2011), p.223), so you may wish to pick comments to display that mention specifics of a product or service.
+Seeing that other consumers have had positive social media engagement with a brand, product, service or venue, is reassuring to new customers.
+Additionally, 'displaying product-specific social network comments are more effective than showing general brand-related comments' (Spiegler (2011), p.223).
+So, you may wish to use comments that specifically refer to products or services.

 'A carefully designed mixture of traditional advertising and social network comments would maximise the benefits of both advertising and social networks’ ability to generate word-of-mouth'- Spiegler et al (2011), p.224.

-When displaying social media comments on digital signs at your point of sale, bear in mind that the above study also found that long form comments induce a high cognitive load, so will not be taken in as much in fast-paced environments (Spiegler et al, p.223).
-Therefore, you will want to consider carefully where you will display the screens, and which comments to display.
+When displaying social media comments on digital signs, bear in mind that long-form comments can be difficult to process quickly.
+This means that they won't be easily understood in fast-paced environments (Spiegler et al, p.223).
+Therefore, consider carefully where you will display the screens, and which comments to display.

-We recommend that you use these kind of displays in areas that people will be waiting and have time to take in the text, such as behind bars and by tables in restaurants, in queues and around changing rooms.
-Pick short and to-the-point comments, which heap praise on your products and services too!
+We recommend that you use these displays in areas that people will be waiting and have time to take them in.
+Ideas include at bars and by tables in restaurants, in queues and around changing rooms.
+Pick short and to-the-point comments, which heap praise on your products and services too.

 Advertising online services in-store increases customer satisfaction